 Build Quality

 We'll be honest: Fox ESS doesn't feel as premium as some competitors.
-The casing is plastic rather than metal, and the overall finish is more utilitarian than sleek.
-If you're putting your battery in a garage or utility room, this probably doesn't matter.
-If it's going somewhere visible, you might prefer something like the Anker Solix X1's more polished look.
+The modular batteries have plastic casings rather than metal, and the overall finish is more utilitarian than sleek.
+The EVO series is better built, but still not quite at Anker's level.
+If aesthetics matter, the EVO is the best Fox option, or consider Anker Solix X1.

 Support Response Times

-When issues do arise, getting support from Fox ESS can take longer than with UK-based brands.
+When issues do arise, getting support from Fox ESS can take longer than ideal.
 That said, most problems we've encountered have been resolved within a reasonable timeframe — it just requires more chasing.

 Inverter Noise